carbon-language/carbon-lang/docs/design/generics/details.md

     explicitly cast between them, but there is no implicit casting between these types (unlike between a type and one of its facet types / impls).
 -   For the purposes of generics, we only need to support adding interface implementations.
-But this `adapter` feature could be used more generally, for example to add methods as well.
+But this `adapter` feature could be used more generally, such as to add methods.

 Inside an adapter, the `Self` type matches the adapter.
 Members of the original type may be accessed like any other facet type; either by a cast: